harsh2000yadav/Expense-Tracker/README.md

-# expenses
+# Expense Tracker

-A new Flutter project.
+A Flutter project to track your daily expenses.

 ## Getting Started